Technorati: History

-In May 2007, Andrew Orlowski, writing for the tech tabloid The Register, criticized Technorati's May 2007 redesign.
+In 2007, Andrew Orlowski, writing for the tech tabloid The Register, criticized Technorati's redesign.
 He suggested that Technorati had decided to focus more on returning image thumbnails rather than blog results.
 He also claimed that Technorati never quite worked correctly in the past and that the alleged refocus was "a tacit admission that it's given up on its original mission".